 How do I acquire an ECG signal when using the MPVS Ultra system?

-The MPVS Ultra system has a useful function that allows users to record either:
+Using the MPVS Ultra system with a PowerLab, users can record either:

-• a surface ECG (external ECG) via an ECG cable and appropriate electrodes (electrodes are not available from Millar), OR
+• a surface ECG (external ECG) via a Bioamp and appropriate lead-wires and electrodes, OR

 • an internal ECG (iECG) signal acquired using a standard PV catheter.